-Occupying half of South America’s land mass, Brazil is one of the most biodiverse countries in the world.
+Occupying half of South America’s land mass, Brazil is the most biodiverse country in the world.
 It contains the world’s largest rainforest, the Amazon and the world’s largest tropical wetland, the Pantanal.
 Together with the last remnants of the Atlantic rainforest, these ecosystems harbour an astonishing abundance and diversity of wildlife.

 Here is my list of top 10 Brazilian animals that you can encounter on your travels in Brazil, together with suggestions on where to find them in the wild.